 Pointivo Fosters Efficiency for Estimating and Design

-Pointivo’s Spatial IQ: Residential Roofing + Solar solution automates the process of creating these three critical inputs to the design process.
+Pointivo’s Residential Roofing + Solar solution automates the process of creating these three critical inputs to the design process.
 Our patented system creates a scalable, predictable, and repeatable method for producing accurate depictions to drive the design process at scale.
 The fully-automated process uses the industry’s most in-depth and fully trained roofing AI models, based on tens of millions of data points collected over the past five years.
 Pointivo’s measurement accuracy is currently approximately five millimeters, well within design tolerances for residential solar installations.

 In addition to accuracy, Pointivo’s solution offers unprecedented speed.
 We routinely return completed data required for a design in approximately two hours from the time a house is flown by a drone.